dmiddleton92/READme-Generator/README.md

 - node.js

 ## Features
-- Command-line with specific prompts to guide you in making a professional Readme for your repositorys
+- Command-line with specific prompts to guide you in making a professional Readme for your repositories

 ## User Story